Los Angeles Burn Injury Lawyer

 - Burns resulting from contact with chemicals.

-- Victims who have suffered burns over 10% of their bodies.
+- Victims who have suffered burns on over 10% of their bodies.

 When treating second and third-degree burns, there are several objectives.
-The most important ones are to reduce pain, avoid infections, remove dead tissue and regain feel and function in the affected area.
+The most important ones are to reduce pain, avoid infections, remove dead tissue and regain feeling and function in the affected area.
 In cases where burns are more serious, skin grafts may be necessary.
 If there has been any disfigurement, plastic surgery can also be beneficial.
-The plastic surgery isn’t just for appearances; it may help improve flexibility in areas with excessive scar tissue.
+Plastic surgery isn’t just for appearances; it may help improve flexibility in areas with excessive scar tissue.

 Compensation for Burn Injuries